Athozs/hass-additional-ca/README.md

 -----END CERTIFICATE-----
 ```

+⚠️ Since Home Assistant core 2024.12.x and newer, Home Assistant includes Python 3.13 and newer which requires to have Certificate Authority with Basic Constraints marked as critical, see an example here: https://github.com/Athozs/hass-additional-ca/issues/13#issuecomment-2645805367 , see why here: https://github.com/home-assistant/core/issues/133506#issuecomment-2573502355

-1. Create directory `config/additional_ca` and copy your private CA into it:
+2. Create directory `config/additional_ca` and copy your private CA into it:

 ```shell
 mkdir -p config/additional_ca